mykingdomforapawn/api-for-dummies/README.md

 A simple project for learning and experimenting with the fundamental concepts of building a modern API from the ground up.

+> **AI Disclaimer:** This project was developed with the assistance of Google's Gemini to guide the learning process, explain concepts, and generate code.

 ---

 ## Purpose